missmaggiemo/find_my/README.md

 # README

-### Welcome to find _my_, my final project for App Academy.
+### Welcome to find_my_, my final project for App Academy.

-So, like, it's basically...
-A redesign of Yelp.

 Yelp is ugly and junked up with features.
-This app aims to be neither of those things, while still allowing you to search for businesses, rate them, review them, and 'favorite' the ones you like best.
+This app aims to be neither of those things, while still allowing you to search for businesses, rate businesses, and 'favorite' the ones you like best.

 Enjoy!